Now

 🧠 Thinking

-•The bitterness of poor quality remains long after the sweetness of low price is forgotten.
+• The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 🧠 Thinking

-•I recently finished reading John Maeda’s book titled How to speak machine.
+• I recently finished reading John Maeda’s book titled How to speak machine.
 This book has sparked my thoughts on how computational thinking will impact (or automate) my daily work.
 I am confident that the next few years will be quite intriguing.

 🧠 Thinking

-•Desing cannot describe itself.
+• Design cannot describe itself.
 Clearly, it needs design.